dendibakh/perf-book/chapters/10-Optimizing-Branch-Prediction/10-3 Replace branches with predication.md

 The binary search is a great example that shows tradeoffs between standard and branchless implementations.
 The real-world scenario can be more difficult to analyze, so again, measure to find out if it would be beneficial to replace branches in your case.

 Without profiling data, compilers don't have visibility into the misprediction rates.
 As a result, compilers usually prefer to generate branches, i.e., the original version, by default.
-They are conservative at using predication and may resist generating `CMOV` instructions even in simple cases.
+They are conservative at using selection and may resist generating `CMOV` instructions even in simple cases.
 Again, the tradeoffs are complicated, and it is hard to make the right decision without the runtime data.
 Hardware-based PGO (see [@sec:secPGO]) will be a huge step forward here.
 Also, there is a way to indicate to the compiler that a branch condition is unpredictable by hardware mechanisms.
 Starting from Clang-17, the compiler now respects a `__builtin_unpredictable`, which can be very effective at replacing unpredictable branches with `CMOV` x86 instructions.
 For example:

 [TODO]: WTF?
 I need a better example.